 Let’s make one thing clear from the start: SEO is not dead nor will it disappear anytime soon.
 What is true, though, is that SEO is constantly evolving.
-So, if you’re still stuffing your content with keyword phrases, use questionable link building methods, and create low-quality content, then yes, search engine optimization isn’t generating any real results for your small business.
+So, if you’re still stuffing your content with keyword phrases, use questionable link building methods, and create low-quality content, then yes, search engine optimisation isn’t generating any real results for your small business.
 But, if you understand how good SEO works and the effort it takes to rank high in search engine results, then this digital marketing strategy can propel your company to new heights.

 With that in mind, here’s why SEO will not die anytime time soon.